 A great way to hasten vaginosis treatment is to avoid trapping vaginal moisture, which increases bad bacteria.
 Your doctor may advise you to avoid the use of tight pants.
 You can also use cotton underwear, which is more breathable than those made of spandex, silk, satin, or other fabrics.

 Many studies have shown that probiotics can be used in treating and even preventing BV.
 Probiotics may be in the form of food (yogurt), capsule, and vaginal suppositories.

 Other similar small studies have also shown the same observations.
-One study showed that the cure rate was greater when antibiotic treatment was supplemented with probiotics in comparison with antibiotics-plus-placebo treatment.
+One study showed that the cure rate was more remarkable when antibiotic treatment was supplemented with probiotics than antibiotics-plus-placebo treatment.

 In terms of prevention, a study observed that women who ate yogurt that contains lactobacillus acidophilus were less likely to get infected with BV than women who did not consume the same.